-In the study, published in Nature Reviews Rheumatology, the researchers documented that patients with systemic lupus erythematosus (SLE), Sjögren's syndrome, rheumatoid arthritis (RA), and multiple sclerosis demonstrated increased Epstein-Barr virus (EBV) infection rates, impaired immune control of the virus, elevated EBNA1-specific antibody titers, and higher viral reactivation compared with healthy individuals.
+Patients with systemic lupus erythematosus, Sjögren's syndrome, rheumatoid arthritis, and multiple sclerosis have increased Epstein-Barr virus infection rates, impaired immune control of the virus, elevated EBNA1-specific antibody titers, and higher viral reactivation compared with healthy individuals, according to a new study.

 - Molecular mimicry between EBV nuclear antigen 1 (EBNA1) and human autoantigens